-A monumental stair floating within a new two-story atrium balances the fluid, dynamic sculptural wall while seamlessly connecting the previously separate building lobbies.
-This connective tissue is mirrored in the front plaza where an aluminum-perforated element carves through the landscape and links the main and secondary building entrances.
+Dynamic entry sequence: A three-dimensional, floor-to-ceiling sculptural wall greets people entering the lobby.
+The solid basswood feature wall was fabricated using Computer Numerical Control technology optimized for efficient material use and installation.
+A monumental stair floats within a new two-story atrium, balancing the fluid, dynamic sculptural wall while seamlessly connecting the previously disconnected building lobbies.
+This connective tissue is mirrored in the front plaza, where a perforated aluminum design feature carves through the landscape and links the main and secondary building entrances.

 Penthouse views: A new level of tenant space replaces two mechanical penthouses on top of the existing building.
 Set back from the main facade, this penthouse level creates public and private rooftop terraces with views of the White House.